AdobeDocs/adobe-io-runtime/src/pages/guides/using/creating_rest_apis.md

     }
 }
 ```
-Please make sure that you configure the security object to be named `scopes_auth` as shown above.
-This will enable scope validation for the API endpoint, and it will accept requests with access tokens that have the scopes `write:pets` OR `read:pets`.
+Ensure that you name the security object as scopes_auth as shown above.
+This enables scope validation for the API endpoint, allowing requests with access tokens that have the scopes `write:pets` OR `read:pets`.

-Once the swagger file has been published, this endpoint can be used to call the action `your-namespaces/default/my-ims-secure-web-action`:
+After publishing the Swagger file, you can use this endpoint to call the action `your-namespaces/default/my-ims-secure-web-action` as follows:
 ```bash
 curl -i -H "Authorization: Bearer <ims_access_token>" https://guest.adobeioruntime.net/api/v2/ims-secure-endpoint
 ```

-`Client_id` validation can be enabled too, by adding `clientids_auth` to the `security` object as follows:
+You can also enable `client_id` validation by adding `clientids_auth` to the security object, like this:
 ```json
 {
     "basePath": "/v2",